AGgup8/obsidian-dentistry/paediatric/Molar Incisor Hypomineralisation (MIH).md

 **Fluoride toothpaste >1450 ppm** and **Professional fluoride varnish application**

-**Long-term use of CPP-ACP containing products** CPP-ACP allows remineralisation of the whole depth of the MIH lesions, whilst fluoride usually remineralises the surface of lesions.
+**Long-term use of CPP-ACP containing products** CPP-ACP improves remineralisation throughout the whole depth of MIH lesions, whilst fluoride tends to remineralise the surface layer.

 **Fissure seal MIH molars**
 Resin-based fissure sealants are preferred when the surface of the enamel is intact.
 Glass ionomer cements are recommended when the tooth is **partially erupted**, **hypersensitive** or have **post-eruption breakdown**.